WangHongshuo/Blur_App_With_Image_Widget-Qt/README.md

-# BlurApp-Qt
+# Blur App
+- This project based on Qt and opencv.
 ## Introduction: ##
-Based on Opencv

 There are two classes which can zoom in or zoom out images and cut the image.